Skip to content

 Care Essentials for Dragon Alocasias

-1. Light – bright, filtered, and steady
+1. Light – bright, filtered, and consistent

 • Target: bright, indirect light near a window with filtering or under quality grow lights (many plants perform well around ~8,000–15,000 lux at leaf level).